We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Was this helpful?

-After receiving their test kit from an online provider, people can take the STI test with all the tools the company provides.
-This may include needles or lancets, swabs, collection tubes, alcohol wipes, bandaids, and a prepaid envelope, among others.
+After receiving their test kit from an online provider, people can take the STI test with all the company’s tools.
+This may include needles or lancets, swabs, collection tubes, alcohol wipes, bandaids, and a prepaid envelope.

 Typically, companies will ask people to take and return their samples on the same day.

 The company will then test the sample — usually at a CLIA-certified lab — and send a person’s results through a secure online portal.
-People can then discuss their results with the company’s medical team or a healthcare professional of their choice.
+People can then discuss their results with the company’s medical team or a healthcare professional.

 People should not make health decisions based on the results of an at-home test without first consulting a doctor.